Dataset Distillation as Pushforward Optimal Quantization: Background

 \subsection{Optimal Quantization}

-For a probability measure $\mu \in \mathcal{P}_2(\R^d)$ with finite second moments, an \emph{optimal quantization} (or vector quantization) at level $K$ is a set of points $\{x_1,...,x_K\} \subset \R^d$ such that the $\mu$-averaged Euclidean distance to the quantized points is minimal.
+For a probability measure $\mu \in \mathcal{P}_2(\R^d)$, an \emph{optimal quantization} (or vector quantization) at level $K$ is a set of points $\{x_1,...,x_K\} \subset \R^d$ such that the $\mu$-averaged Euclidean distance to the quantized points is minimal.
 This can be formulated as the minimizer of the (quadratic) distortion, defined as follows.

 \begin{definition}[Quadratic distortion] For a quantization grid $(x_1,...,x_K) \in (\R^d)^K$, the corresponding \emph{Voronoi cells} are

 Given a measure $\mu \in \mathcal{P}_2(\R^d)$, the \emph{(quadratic) distortion} function $\gG = \gG_\mu$ takes a tuple of points $(x_1,...,x_K)$ and outputs the average squared distance to the set: